 In order to best leverage the platform for your business, though, it’s important to know all the latest and greatest features that Facebook has to offer.
 Knowing the changes will help you to stay competitive, using all the cutting-edge features and adapting to updates that impact marketers.

-A lot has changed in the past few years, so let’s take a look at the 7 new Facebook Ads changes that all marketers should be aware of in 2019.
+A lot has changed in the past few years, so let’s take a look at the 7 new Facebook Ads changes that all marketers should be aware of.

 1) The Native Facebook Ad Tester

 Testing ads is one of the most crucial parts of the ad management process, so it only makes sense that Facebook released a native ad tester tool with their split testing feature in recent history.
 The split tester isn’t brand new, but it is newer compared to most features on the platform, it was updated relatively recently, and it’s one of the more significant tools that advertisers can use to streamline their campaigns quickly.

 When you create an ad campaign on Facebook, you’ll notice the option to split test your campaign.
 This lets you split test one of the four following options:

 - The audience